NielsPichon/p5.Fresco/README.md

 ### [Sevilla](./demos/sevilla/sevilla.js)

 One of the recurrent themes we like to explore with the Fresco.p5 library is that of distorting shapes with noise.
-Here, we draw strips of lines, displacing only the bottom half of the picture (we have added some fade to the displacment magnitude based on the pixels y coordinates to avoid so harsh distortion line).
+Here, we draw strips of lines, displacing only the bottom half of the picture (we have added some fade to the displacement magnitude based on the pixels y coordinates to avoid so harsh distortion line).
 The result is a motif which ressembles the erratic fabric movements of the flamenco dancers you can sometimes see in the streets of Sevilla.